-- Provide SMRC Facility Director or designee a copy of the DMH State Mental Health Disaster Coordinator(s) updated schedules and contact information. - Obtain the most current copy of the SMRC local disaster plan. - Obtain and verify through the Facility Director or designee that the list of emergency contact staff at SMRC is up to date. - Obtain and verify SMRC clients and their current locations are up to date through the Facility Director or designee. - Obtain and verify through the Facility Director or designee that the evacuation point of each SMRC program is up to date. - Verify that client identification is established and up to date. - Discuss the pre-identified needs for response with the Facility Director(s), i.e. water, fuel, staffing, supplies, needs may change with each response. - Discuss these needs with other Facility Directors to have arrangement made for staging these supplies as needed. - Obtain from the Facility Director or designee the current names and numbers, and agreements or contracts if possible, of the following service providers: - Nursing contract agencies for emergency response - Sysco food distribution - Fuel source - Pharmacy supply - Generator repair - Notify DMH Facility Directors that SMRC may have to evacuate to their facility and secure their agreement to assist with evacuation if needed.
+- Provide SMRC Program Director or designee a copy of the DMH State Mental Health Disaster Coordinator(s) updated schedules and contact information. - Obtain the most current copy of the SMRC local disaster plan. - Obtain and verify through the Program Director or designee that the list of emergency contact staff at SMRC is up to date. - Obtain and verify SMRC clients and their current locations are up to date through the Program Director or designee. - Obtain and verify through the Program Director or designee that the evacuation point of each SMRC program is up to date. - Verify that client identification is established and up to date. - Discuss the pre-identified needs for response with the Program Director(s), i.e. water, fuel, staffing, supplies, needs may change with each response. - Discuss these needs with other Program Directors to have arrangement made for staging these supplies as needed. - Obtain from the Program Director or designee the current names and numbers, and agreements or contracts if possible, of the following service providers: - Nursing contract agencies for emergency response - Food distribution - Fuel source - Pharmacy supply - Generator repair - Water Supply - Notify DMH Program Directors that SMRC may have to evacuate to their program and secure their agreement to assist with evacuation if needed.

-- Verify the composition of the response team with the DMH Facility Directors or designees. - Verify the names of staff members that will be a part of the Statewide Response Team.
+- Verify the composition of the response team with the DMH Program Directors or designees. - Verify the names of staff members that will be a part of the Statewide Response Team.